munyachiwundura/todo-app-v2/README.md

 ### Acknowledgements

--Obviously the designers at [UI8](https://ui8.net/) who I'm yet to inform about my borrowed inspiration -Lee Rob literally told me everything I know about Next.js -Colby Fayok whose tutorial on page animations taught me how to implement them to this app -James Quick For the Next-auth tutorial
+- Obviously the designers at [UI8](https://ui8.net/) who I'm yet to inform about my borrowed inspiration
+- [Lee Rob](https://github.com/leerob) literally told me everything I know about Next.js
+- [Colby Fayok](https://github.com/colbyfayock) whose tutorial on page animations taught me how to implement them to this app
+- [James Quick](https://github.com/jamesqquick) For the Next-auth tutorial
--Fireship.io "yup thats your real name" Literally inspired my whole tech stack trhough his videos -Ben Award Taught me React is better than Angular -Ryan Chenkie For the prisma tutorial
+- [Fireship.io](https://github.com/codediodeio) "yup thats your real name" Literally inspired my whole tech stack trhough his videos
+- [Ben Award](https://github.com/benawad) Taught me React is better than Angular
+- [Ryan Chenkie](https://github.com/chenkie) For the prisma tutorial

 I'll probably not make all these acknolwedgents when I use this technology in the future but I'm eternally greatful :)